 - the type of bed or mattress you have

 The chiropractor will ask your permission to do a physical examination.
-It might also include checking your heart rate, blood pressure and breathing.
+It might also include checking your:

 They might suggest that you have an X-ray or MRI scan of your spine or other affected joints.

 Sometimes the chiropractor will ask to speak to your GP.
-This is because in some situations it is not recommended that you have chiropractic treatment.
+This is to check it's safe for you to have chiropractic treatment.

 You can usually stay clothed when having chiropractic treatment.
 For some treatments, you might need to take off all your clothes except for your underwear.
 They will give you privacy to change into a gown.